 Flexible Sigmoidoscopy and Colonoscopy

-This test is only used when other tests have failed to find the cause of Crohn’s disease symptoms.
+only used when other tests have failed to find the cause of Crohn’s disease

 Plain Film or X-Ray

-A plain abdominal X-ray is useful in emergency situations when intestine rupture is suspected.
+abdominal X-ray is used in emergency situations where intestine rupture is

 Computer Tomography (CT) and Magnetic Resonance Imaging (MRI)